Teach English in Korea – Get ready for the adventure of a life time!

 To find your nearest state apostille location, click here.

-To see a sample of the notarized photocopy of original diploma needed to teach in Korea, click here.
+To see a sample of the notarized photocopy of original diploma, click here.

-To see a sample of the state apostille needed to teach in Korea , click here.
+To see a sample of the state apostille, click here.

-The state apostille needed to teach English in Korea takes about 3 weeks to get.
+The state apostille takes about 3 weeks to get.

 2. Original FBI criminal record check with apostille (Do not send photocopies of either documents.
 Send originals).

-To order your FBI check directly from the FBI, please follow these instructions below.
+To order your FBI check directly from the FBI, click here.